Disability Compensation

 Supplemental claim (having VA re-adjudicate a previously denied claim):

-If you have been previously denied a claim for disability compensation and that decision has become final, meaning the one year appeals period has expired, or you're still within the one year of the rating decision and you have "New and Relevant" evidence, you can request to have that claim be re-adjudicated.
+If you have been previously denied a claim for disability compensation or pension and that decision has become final, meaning the one year appeals period has expired, or you're still within the one year of the rating decision and you have "New and Relevant" evidence, you can request to have that claim be re-adjudicated.
 However, in order to do so, you must submit the “New and relevant” evidence with the claim.
 This means evidence which is “new," or was not previously before the decision maker when they made their previous decision, and “relevant,” which is evidence "that tends to prove or disprove a matter at issue in a claim.

 **Note** Relevant evidence can also include evidence that raises a theory of entitlement that was not previously addressed.